tbarn/new-website/pages/for-hire.md

 ---

 _"Taylor is a product strategist with a strong go-to-market acumen.
 She is always the voice of the developer/technical buyers.
 I have seen her successfully lead products from inception to launch, nurture OS communities, and seamlessly collaborate with sales, marketing, and support teams.
-She is the type of person I would feel lucky to work with again and would be an asset to any product team."_ - [Vanessa Fox, Head of Marketing at Readyset, former Senior Growth Marketing Manager](https://www.linkedin.com/in/vanessaburden/)
+She is the type of person I would feel lucky to work with again and would be an asset to any product team."_ - [Vanessa Fox, Head of Marketing at Readyset, former Senior Growth Marketing Manager at PlanetScale](https://www.linkedin.com/in/vanessaburden/)

 ---